 The various types of SMA can be distinguished clinically by the distribution of weakness, by the pattern of inheritance, and by the age of onset.

 There are two different forms of infantile SMA: an acute form or type I (MIM 253300) and a more chronic form or type II (MIM 253550).
 Both are inherited as autosomal recessive traits.

 The acute or type I SMA, first described by Werdnig1,2 and by Hoffmann,3 is characterized by its severe generalized muscle involvement and fatal outcome.
 In about one-third of cases, the disease manifests before birth by diminished fetal movements in utero or by mild contractures.
 In the other cases, the onset occurs at birth or within the first 6 months of life.
 Generalized weakness associated with areflexia is the most common clinical features.
 Active movements are usually confined to the fingers and toes.
 Fasciculations can be detected in the tongue.
 The face is usually spared and the infant usually has a bright, normal expression.
 Intercostal paralysis with severe collapse of the chest is the rule.
 Breathing is almost entirely diaphragmatic, the diaphragmatic muscle being spared.
 The extraocular movements are normal.
 Feeding and breathing difficulties are usually responsible for death within 2 years of age.
 Some studies have presented survival statistics on type I SMA indicating that all patients with an age of onset in the first 6 months of life are deceased by 2 years of age.4,5 Another study showed a bad prognosis for patients with onset within the first 3 months of life; 50 percent died by 7 to 8 months and all were deceased before 5 years of age.6 However, life span of many patients with early SMA onset is often better than expected.

 Type II SMA is a more slowly progressive generalized disease with a variable prognosis.
-Infants are able to sit unsupported but none are able ...
+Infants are able to sit unsupported but ...